-This result is a bit counterintuitive.
-The real part of the bulk viscosity vanishes when the chemical potential is at the center of the $N$-th Landau level.
+The above results are a bit counterintuitive.
+At $T=0$ the real part of the bulk viscosity vanishes when the chemical potential is at the center of the $N$-th Landau level.
 With deviation of $\mu$ from the center of the Landau level $\Re\zeta(\omega\to 0)$ increases and reaches the magnitude $2/(\pi l_B)^2$ at the boundary of the disorder broadened Landau level.
 This dependence on chemical potential is shown on Fig.\ref{Figure:zeta}(b).
 Such unusual behavior of the real part of the bulk viscosity occurs since it is proportional to the derivative of the density of states with respect to the energy.
+At nonzero $T$ a finite region of energies close to the chemical potential, $|\varepsilon - \mu| \lesssim T$, contributes to the integral over energies.
+Therefore the bulk viscosity increases with rising temperature if $\mu$ lies near the center of the Landau level and decreases if the chemical potential is situated near the band edge.

 The maximum value of $\Re\zeta(\omega\to 0)$ is the factor $N^2 \tau_0/\tau_{\rm tr,2}$ smaller than the maximal value of the shear viscosity and the factor $N^2$ smaller than the maximal value of the Hall viscosity \cite{Our-PRL}.

 The result \eqref{eq:main:result} suggests that the bulk viscosity oscillates as a function of frequency with the period $\omega_c$.
-Near harmonics of the cyclotron resonance, $|\omega-k\omega_c| = |\Delta \omega|\ll\omega_c$, $k=1,2,\dots$, Eq. \eqref{eq:main:result} transforms into the following expression
+Near harmonics of the cyclotron resonance, $|\omega-k\omega_c| = |\Delta \omega|{\ll}\omega_c$, $k=1,2,\dots$, Eq. \eqref{eq:main:result} transforms into the following expression

-We note that at frequencies $\omega\gtrsim \omega_c$ one can neglect the terms with the self-energies in the right hand side of Eq. \eqref{eq:main:result}.
+We note that at frequencies $\omega \gtrsim \omega_c$ one can neglect the terms with the self energy in the right hand side of Eq.~\eqref{eq:main:result}.

 At zero temperature, $T=0$, and under assumption that $k$ is much smaller than the number of filled Landau levels, $N$, we obtain that the bulk viscosity near the $k$-th harmonics of the cyclotron resonance, $k=1,2,\dots $, is given by